rapid7/metasploit-framework/documentation/modules/evasion/windows/syscall_inject.md

 Adding random data such as names, emails and GUIDs to the final executable

 ### SLEEP
-Specify how much (time x 2) the program sleeps prior to execute the shellcode's thread (NtCreateThread).
+Specify how much the program sleeps in milliseconds prior to execute the shellcode's thread (NtCreateThread).
 NOTE: the longer the better chance to avoid being detected.

 ## Advanced